mgsosna/mattsosna.com/_posts/r/2017-07-13-For-vs-apply.md

 ---
 layout: post
-title: Random R - for loops vs. apply
+title: For loops vs. apply - a race in efficiency
 author: matt_sosna
 ---
 Welcome to the first Random R post, where we ask random programming questions and use R to figure them out.
 In this post we'll look at the computational efficiency of `for` loops versus the `apply` function.

-# Background
+## Background
 `for` loops are a way of executing a command again and again, with one (or more) variable value changed each time.
 Let's say we have data on a bunch of people for food-related spending over one week.
 (And that yes, some days they spent only $0.11 and they never spent more than $10.
 Bear with me.)
 The first four columns of our matrix look like this:

 ![]({{ site.baseurl }}/images/fva1.png)